 At times, you allow yourself to be emotionally dependent on other people.
 Whether it is friends, family, co-workers, or even your partner.
 You give away your power by feeling that you need their approval.
 This desire for approval keeps you stuck and but your value does not decrease based on someone’s ability to see your worth.

 If someone does not want to change, then they will not change.
-The only person that you can work on is you.
-Working to change someone else is an emotional draining and frustrating process.
+The only person that you can work on is yourself.
+Working to change someone else is an emotionally draining and frustrating process.
 It is much better to take that energy and focus on making positive changes in your own life.
 You can also work to understand the other person and manage your reaction to them.

 Negative emotions can drain you emotionally so there is value in processing and letting go of past resentment, guilt, or negativity.
 Forgiveness is about freeing yourself from the power those negative emotions have on you.
 You do not need to wait for an apology in order to forgive.
 An empowered person knows that forgiveness is for you, not the other person.

 As you think about trying to walk through forgiveness or even processing tough emotions, try putting yourself in the other person’s shoes.
 Sometimes perspective helps us gain a greater understanding and allows you to have some empathy rather than blame or become judgmental.

 If you can look at someone else’s accomplishments and it inspires you to move boldly in the direction of your own dreams, then THAT is an empowering moment.
 However, if you find that someone else’s success makes you unhappy with your own situation, you are giving that person power over your emotional experience.
 Accepting yourself is a foundational part of discovering your empowered self.

 Being thankful for where you are in your life is a powerful tool that can be honed and sharpened with practice.
 Being intentional about finding the upside to your situation and being thankful helps you to see the value in your own personal identity.
 Once you value yourself, it is harder to let someone have power over you.